Neighbors in the New Milennium

 Introduction

-Our text is familiar, yet unknown.
-We have heard, but have not heard.
+This story is familiar yet unknown.
+We have heard it but we have not heard it.

-Textual references may send us to Matthew 22 or Mark 12 as parallels, but there are significant differences in timing, placement, and details.
+Many references suggest Matthew 22 or Mark 12 as parallels.
+There are significant differences in timing, placement, and details.

-The Samaritan references in Luke are especially significant against the generally recognized universality of this gospel; 9:51ff; 17:11ff.
+The Samaritan references in Luke are significant given the generally recognized universality of this gospel; 9:51ff; 17:11ff.

 The parable of the Good Samaritan reminds us that the rules of Jesus are significantly difference than those of the world.

-Jesus does not call this Samaritan good, but the modern world has noted this difference from the norm.
+Jesus does not call this Samaritan good.
+The modern world has noted the difference -- this Samaritan exceeds the norm.

 Body